Topological posets and tropical phased matroids: Preliminaries

-As an extension of this, we may consider an open subset $V$ of the polyhedron $A$.
-It is well-known that $V$ has a polyhedral structure {\it compatible with} that of $A$; this means: $V$ can be triangulated in such a way that each finite subcomplex is a subpolyhedron of $A$, and the diameters of simplexes approach zero as the simplexes approach the frontier of $V$.

-5pt The polyhedron $A$ has many length metrics, one for each triangulation $L$.
+5pt The polyhedron $A$ has many length metrics, one for each triangulation.
 In particular, small metric balls in polyhedra are cones on their frontiers.
-Once a length metric is chosen then, for small enough $\eta >0$, two maps from a compact domain into $A$ which are distant at most $\eta$ apart pointwise are $\eta $-homotopic\footnote{Maps $a, b \colon A\to B$ are $\eta${\it -homotopic} if there is a homotopy between $a$ and $b$ such that for each point $x\in A$ the diameter of the image of $x\times I$ is $<\eta$.}.

-\begin{rems} \begin{enumerate}[1.] \item The class of polyhedra is closed under coproducts and finite products. \item If $B$ is a compact polyhedral subset of a finite product $A$ of polyhedra, then projections of $B$ to sub-products of $A$ are also compact polyhedral. \item The join of two compact polyhedra is a compact polyhedron. \item Smooth manifolds are homeomorphic to polyhedra. \item The topological join of two locally compact spaces need not be locally compact, so if they are polyhedra, their join does not satisfy our definition of ``polyhedron''.
+Once a triangulation is chosen, and hence a length metric, then, for small enough $\eta >0$, two maps from a compact domain into $A$ which are distant at most $\eta$ apart pointwise are $\eta $-homotopic\footnote{Maps $a, b \colon A\to B$ are $\eta${\it -homotopic} if there is a homotopy between $a$ and $b$ such that for each point $x\in A$ the diameter of the image of $x\times I$ is $<\eta$.}.
+This is because when $\eta$ is small and $d(p, q)<\eta$ then that distance is realized by a unique path which varies continuously with $p$ and $q$.
+5pt The following variant on the last sentence will be important for us: \begin{prop} When $B$ is compact (i.e is triangulated by a finite complex, say $L$) then there is $\eta _{0}>0$ such that when $\eta <\eta _{0}$ any two maps from a (not necessarily compact) polyhedron into $B$ which are distant at most $\eta$ apart pointwise are $\eta$-homotopic. \end{prop} 5pt \begin{Def} We call $\eta _0$ the {\it fineness} of $L$. \end{Def} \begin{rems} See \cite{RS} or \cite{Hd} for the following: \begin{enumerate}[1.] \item The class of polyhedra is closed under coproducts and finite cartesian products. \item If $B$ is a compact polyhedral subset of a finite product $A$ of polyhedra, then projections of $B$ to sub-products of $A$ are also compact polyhedral. \item The join of two compact polyhedra is a compact polyhedron. \item Smooth manifolds are homeomorphic to polyhedra. \item The topological join of two locally compact spaces might not be locally compact, so if the spaces are polyhedra, their join does not satisfy our definition of ``polyhedron''.
 However, the join of two abstract simplicial complexes has an obvious meaning even when they are not locally finite.
 Therefore the topological join of two (hence of finitely many) polyhedra can be triangulated by a simplicial complex which might not be locally finite.
 Occasionally, we will allow ourselves to extend the word ``polyhedral'' to include this case. \end{enumerate} \end{rems} 5pt

-\subsection{Some Consequences of the Additional Properties}
+\subsection{Some Consequences of the Additional Properties.}